hams71/Dbt_Demo/README.md

 #### dbt Installation

-- Install git and python
+- Install git and python.
 - dbt installation on Linux has some problem and due to that we need install the dbt-core project.
 - Will be doing this all in a virtual environment.